 Practical Tips for a Sewing Room Clutter Cleanse

 Kick clutter to the curb in minutes a day!
-This no-fail plan shows you how to confront quilting room mess-and keep it clean.
+This no-fail plan shows you how to confront quilting room mess and, once it’s organized, to keep it clean.

 Practical Tips for a Successful Cleanse